When I first started working in the wedding industry, I was shocked by the amount of money people spent on their big day.

-Here are the four biggest financial mistakes I see brides make and ways to ensure you avoid them when diving deep into planning a wedding of your own.
+Here are the four biggest financial mistakes I’ve seen brides make and some tips to avoid making the same errors:

-Merida Alexander, a corporate and wedding event planner based in Philadelphia, says that one of the ways a couple will pay for a wedding that they don’t have the cash flow to pay for is by opening up new lines of credit or using credit cards to pay for the wedding related expenses.
+Merida Alexander, a corporate and wedding event planner based in Philadelphia, says that she’s seen many brides open new lines of credit to pay for wedding related expenses.

 “Unless you already have the money and you just want the airline miles, this is a fast way to end up in debt,” Alexander says.
 “Part of this is because when you put it on a card (or cards) you’re not as concerned about the total cost, and you’ll get extra things you don’t need.”

-I’ve been working with brides for the past four years and during that time I’ve watched the wedding industry grow bigger and more influential over couples in regards to the kinds of vendors, items, and expectations they want to exhibit at their wedding.
+I’ve been working with brides for the past four years and during that time I’ve watched the wedding industry grow bigger and bigger.

-Rather than just having a wedding cake, some couples now consider having a wedding cake plus a donut wall, cake pops, a candy or an ice cream sundae bar.
-Rather than just have music playing at their wedding, some people will opt for a live guitarist to play music during their ceremony, a jazz band to play during cocktail hour, and a 10-person band to entertain guests during the reception.
+Rather than just having a wedding cake, some couples now consider having a cake plus a donut wall, cake pop stand or an ice cream sundae bar.
+Instead of just playing music at their wedding, some brides will opt for a live guitarist to play music during their ceremony, a jazz band to play during cocktail hour and a 10-person band to entertain guests during the reception.

-When you feel an urge to compare your wedding to the Jones’ wedding, jot down a list of your own personal wedding must-haves, traditions that matter to you, and your top three unique items (wether that’s decorations, a type of food, or the way you want your flower’s arranged).
-Stick with a list so that you don’t over spend trying to make your wedding look like it’s fresh off of Pinterest.
+When you feel an urge to compare your wedding to the Jones’ wedding, Alexander recommends jotting down a list of your own personal wedding must-haves, traditions that matter to you and your top three unique items you want to buy.
+If you stick with one list of priorities, it’s easier to avoid overspending on wedding extras you don’t actually need.

-One of the biggest must-do’s for wedding planning is to make sure that you stay organized, well-documented in terms of conversations with vendors, and to have the most updated and recent contracts on hand.
-As you do that, you’ll be able to make sure that you have a dense to-do list, a well-thought out budget, and a game plan against any potential pop-up problems that can arise.
+One of the biggest must-do’s when wedding planning is to make sure that you stay organized, well-documented in terms of conversations with vendors and to have the most updated and recent contracts on hand.
+As you do that, you’ll be able to make sure that you have a dense to-do list, a well thought out budget and a game plan against any unexpected fees.

-Before signing any vendor contracts, ask for the final number that includes any taxes or service charges.
-Then, budget out how much you’d like to give each vendor for gratuity before you put the pen to paper and sign off that you’re working with them.
-That will ensure that you can afford all of the things you are hoping to book.
+Before signing any contracts, McCoy recommends asking your vendor or wedding hall for a final dollar amount that includes taxes and service charges.
+Then, budget out how much you’d like to give for gratuity before you put the pen to paper and sign off that you’re working with them.

-At the very start of wedding planning, before setting a date, finding a dress, or even putting together a guest list, it’s important that the very step taken is sitting down and putting together a budget.
+At the very start of wedding planning, before setting a date, finding a dress or even putting together a guest list, it’s important to put together a budget and stick to it.

-If you’re unsure where to start with your budget, you can take the initial step of researching the range of prices that vendors in your area charge for different services.
-Knowing how much each part of your wedding will cost will allow you to start saving, start cutting back on things you feel you don’t need, and help you decide what you should book first and what you can decide later on to book if you have money left over.
+If you’re unsure where to start with your budget, Alexander recommends researching the range of prices that vendors in your area charge for different services.
+Knowing how much each part of your wedding will cost can help you decide what your main and secondary priorities are.